uprm-inso4101-2025-2026-s1/semester-project-pronunciation-coach/Documentation/Team3documentation.md

 **Pronunciation Challenge**: A specific pronunciation task or word that a learner attempts to master, varying in difficulty based on phonetic complexity.

 **Progress Tracking**: The systematic recording and visualization of improvement in pronunciation skills over time.

+**Practice Session**: A time-bounded period during which a learner engages in pronunciation exercises.

+**Pronunciation Model**: An example of correct pronunciation, typically demonstrated by a native speaker or tutor.

 #### 2.1.3 Domain Narrative